mniemiro/site/content/about.md

 ## About My Notes

-As a personal project, I try to write short and focused notes about topics I think I ought to understand better.
-Writing these is helpful to me, and hopefully helpful to others.
+As a personal project, I try to write short and focused notes on topics I want to understand better.